GenomicMedLab/fantasy-football-rulebook/docs/basics.rst

 The competition has been held every year annually since its inception.
 Notable achievements in the league history include:
   * Obi Griffith receiving last place in the inaugural season
-  * Susanna Kiwala winning the championship in her first season
+  * Susanna Kiwala winning the championship in her rookie season
-  * Malachi Griffith as the first :ref:`team-manager` to wave earned both a championship (2018) and last place (2020)
+  * Malachi Griffith as the first :ref:`team-manager` to have earned both a championship (2018) and last place (2020)

+More champions and last-place finishers are recorded in our :ref:`league-history`.

 .. _team-manager: